|Programme convenor:||Prof Pasquale Scaramozzino|

 - Macroeconomic Policy and Financial MarketsM425

-As a graduate of this programme you will be prepared for a career as an economist in government, central banks, other public organisations, international institutions and consultancy.
+As a graduate of this programme you will be well prepared for senior positions in banking, asset management, pension funds, regulators and financial institutions.

-The programme takes a minimum of one year to complete.
-Each of the modules lasts 10 weeks.
-You are registered for a maximum of two years.
+This programme takes a minimum of one year to complete.
+Each module lasts 10 weeks.
+You are registered for a maximum of five years.